vanessamiranda/vanessamiranda/README.md

 ## 👋 Hi there
 I'm Vanessa, a passionate and seasoned data-driven professional with a talent for transforming raw data into actionable insights.
 My journey is characterized by a fusion of technical proficiency and strategic thinking, focusing on crafting solutions that address real-world challenges through code.
 Let's connect and explore how my skills can contribute to the success of your team! 🚀

+My interest: Saving the World, One Line at a Time! 🌎💻

 ### 🔧 Language and tools:
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![R](https://img.shields.io/badge/R-276DC3?style=flat-square&logo=r&logoColor=white)